Blog Posts in June 2010

 If you want to protect the integrity of your network, you need to deploy SeND or RA guard as well as DHCPv6 guard on your switches.
 These features are not yet available on many L2 switches ...
 Catalyst 4500 and Catalyst 6500 are a notable exception.
 Catalyst 3750 also supports IPv6 port access lists.

 Every so often I get a question about the MTU metric in EIGRP and whether it’s used at all or not.
-It actually is: if your router would have to ignore some equal-cost paths to the same destination (the number of equal-cost paths exceeds the value of the maximum-paths router configuration parameter), it ignores those with the lowest MTU metric.
+It’s supposed to be used (at least it was decades ago): if your router would have to ignore some equal-cost paths to the same destination (the number of equal-cost paths exceeds the value of the maximum-paths router configuration parameter), it would ignore those with the lowest MTU metric.

 Jan Žorž from go6.si is obviously a very successful IPv6 evangelist: not only did he manage to organize numerous IPv6 summits in Slovenia (which is probably one of the reasons Slovenia is the leading European country on the RIPEness scale); he’s also helped persuade the mobile industry to roll out pilot IPv6 services.
 Right now we have two mobile operators piloting IPv6; both dual-stack (with two PDP contexts) and IPv6 roaming are working flawlessly.

 BTW, Jan still doesn’t understand the need to blog in English, so you all the links to his web site I’m including in this post are converted into English-resembling form by Google Translate.

 Not surprisingly, such feats did not go unnoticed: Jan has been invited to present at the Google IPv6 Implementors Conference and managed to persuade Google to include an engineer from our local CPE manufacturer in the IPv6 CPE vendor panel.